Aaron-Razon/Data221/README.md

  _Multiplication loop that multiplies consecutive integers until it exceeds the threshold value_

 ## Question 2
-_Function that receives a list of strings and returns a structured dictionary_
+_Function that receives a list of strings.
+Deternines the length of the string and whether the string is even or odd.
+Then, returns a structured dictionary_

 ## Question 3
 _Function that computes x^y given a list of pairs (x, y)_